nikkijuk/nikkijuk.github.io/README.md

 - Your team is not performing?
 Maybe it's not team at all.
 - Where did happy go? and where comes motivation.
 - Trust is the key.
-Now, has someone seen the key?
+But how to build it?
-- Fact: Happiness is on your relationships to others.
+- Happiness is on your relationships to others.

+Slides were prepared for a discussion about how to make software development teams perform better.

+No, not once more this technical stuff, but how enable people to work together better.

 ## Backing Mobile: what can cloud do for mobile?